Vegetables and fruit

 Avoid unpasteurized juice.
 Freshly squeezed juice bought directly from the producer is not pasteurized.
 Certain chilled juices sold in the grocery store are not pasteurized either.
 They may contain harmful bacteria.
 Young children are very sensitive to these bacteria

 Does your child like juice too much?
-See Beware of sugar.
+See Sugar.